togakangaroo/togakangaroo.github.io/_posts/2019-10-23-dominos-v-robles.md

   <img style="float: left;" src="/img/dominos-v-robles/la-times-headline.jpg" alt="LA Times Headline - Supreme Court allows blind people to sue retailers if their websites are not accessible" />
 </a>

-It is this: Domino's Pizza lost a court case having to do with their website of accessibility.
+It is this: Domino's Pizza lost a court case having to do with accessibility of their website.

 The details of this were of course poorly reported and even worse understood.
 In fact, judging by the reaction of many, you'd think this decision was the end of the world.

 Honestly, I can sympathize. **Being sued is scary, accessibility is ambiguous, and accessibility compliance is not even a binary yes or  no thing.** What do they even expect from us!?

 And then of course there is the economic argument.
-How many small businesses might go out of business ecause they cannot affrod the extra cost?!
-The degree to which you are concerned with that will probably depend on your political inclinations, but surely everyone would agree that we want to keep the amount of red tape that businesses trying to bootstrap themselves deal with to an absolute minimum.
+How many small businesses might go out of business because they cannot afford the extra cost?!
+The degree to which you are concerned with that will probably depend on your political inclinations, but surely everyone would agree that we want to keep the amount of red tape that small businesses trying to bootstrap themselves deal with to an absolute minimum.

-And then there's the other side of things.
+And then there's the other side of teh coin.
 Fire off the 21-gun-salute, it is the dawning of the Accessibility Age of Aquarius!
 The good guys have won and everything will be great forever!

 Neither of those is exactly true, and telling the wrong story both spreads FUD and sets people up for disappointment.